usha508/foodmood/README.md

 Accuarcy: 61%

-Notes: Underfit — linear boundaries insufficient for nutritional feature interactions
+Notes: Underfit : linear boundaries insufficient for nutritional feature interactions

 2)
 Model:Random Forest

 Accuracy:71%

-Notes:Good performance but slightly lower accuracy and higher inference time |
+Notes:Good performance but slightly lower accuracy and higher inference time

 3)
 Model:Gradient Boosting

 Accuracy:74.7%

-Best accuracy — selected as final model
+Best accuracy : selected as final model

-Gradient Boosting was chosen for its ability to capture non-linear relationships between nutritional features and alertness classes, and its superior performance on the validation set.
+Gradient Boosting was chosen for its ability to capture non linear relationships between nutritional features and alertness classes, and its superior performance on the validation set.

 ### Why 74.7% and not higher?

 The accuracy ceiling is an honest reflection of the dataset's nature, not a modelling failure.
 Three factors explain it:

-1. **Labels are heuristic, not empirical** — the ground truth (High/Moderate/Low Alertness) was derived from nutritional science literature, not from real physiological measurements like glucose monitors or EEG alertness scores.
+1. **Labels are heuristic, not empirical** :the ground truth (High/Moderate/Low Alertness) was derived from nutritional science literature, not from real physiological measurements like glucose monitors or EEG alertness scores.
 Noisy labels put a hard ceiling on any model's accuracy regardless of algorithm.

-2. **Individual biology is unpredictable** — the same meal affects two people differently based on metabolism, sleep, stress, and gut microbiome.
+2. **Individual biology is unpredictable** : the same meal affects two people differently based on metabolism, sleep, stress, and gut microbiome.
 A model trained on population-level nutrition data cannot fully capture this variance, and nor should it claim to.

-3. **74.7% is meaningfully above chance** — a random classifier on 3 balanced
+3. **74.7% is meaningfully above chance** : a random classifier on 3 balanced
 classes scores 33.3%.
-A majority-class baseline scores ~45%.
+A majority-class baseline scores 45%.
 At 74.7%, the model is capturing genuine nutritional signal.
 The gap between Random Forest (71%) and Gradient Boosting (74.7%) also confirms the result is not noise.

-Future work with real user-reported mood labels and continuous glucose data would be the correct path to pushing accuracy above 85%.
+Future work with real user reported mood labels and continuous glucose data would be the correct path to pushing accuracy above 85%.

-**🧠 Machine Learning Pipeline:**
+**Machine Learning Pipeline:**

 **Model**: